 Saving seeds from the plants you love is a long-standing tradition in gardening.
 A way to pass on your favourite flowers generation after generation.
 It’s not only cost-effective, but it means you can also share them with family and friends.
 Once you know how to harvest seeds and properly store them, you can have a beautiful blooming garden year after year at zero cost!

 If this is your first attempt at saving seeds, we suggest you start with plants that are openly pollinated (so there is no risk of growing something different at the end), heirloom cultivars, and old-fashioned plants like what you’d find in your grandmother’s garden.
 Tomatoes, beans, pepper, lettuce, some kinds of zucchini, peas are only a few of the options you can try.

 Seed saving also allows you to cultivate your own plants and even hybridise them, although with the caveat that seeds taken from hybrid plants will not always produce the same plant as it’s parent.
 Nevertheless, it’s fun to experiment if you feel like it!

-The best time to harvest seeds
+When is the best time to harvest the seeds?

 Choose a dry and sunny day for the task.
 You don’t want any moisture on your seeds.

-It’s more a matter of where you harvest seeds from than how.
+It’s more a matter of where you harvest seeds rather than how.
 The best practice is to choose your healthiest best-growing plants to ensure strong virile seeds.
 This cultivation will provide your garden with better and better plants each year.